Koffidanh/weather-tracker/README.md

 ![current weather](https://github.com/Koffidanh/weather-tracker/blob/main/Assets/curent.png)

 ## Day Forecast
-The Day Forecast shows the user the comming five days weather in the city search.
-This Day Forecast shows the user the date of the next five day comming , the weather picture of those five days, their humidity in percentage.
+The Day Forecast shows the user the coming five days weather in the city search.
+This Day Forecast shows the user the date of the next five day coming , the weather picture of those five days, their humidity in percentage.
 ![5 days forecast](https://github.com/Koffidanh/weather-tracker/blob/main/Assets/dayforecast.png)

 ### Weather Tracker